RegisKonan/RegisKonan.github.io/content/_index.md

         ### Participation in the national phase of the second edition of the CAMES Olympiad
         * **Institution:** African and Malagasy Council for Higher Education (CAMES)
-        * **Description:** Participated in the national phase of the second edition of the CAMES university Olympiads, representing University Felix Houphouët-Boigny (UFHB).
+        * **Description:** Participated in the national phase of the second edition of the CAMES University Olympiads, representing University Felix Houphouët-Boigny (UFHB).

         ***

         ### Virtual Mentorship Programme in Mathematical Sciences
         * **Institution:** Mfano Africa - Oxford Mathematics
-        * **Description:** Successfully completed the intensive virtual research mentorship program in mathematical sciences conducted in collaboration with Oxford University.
+        * **Description:** Completed the intensive virtual research mentorship program in mathematical sciences conducted in collaboration with Oxford University.

         ***